mcneel/developer.rhino3d.com/content/en/guides/compute/compute-net-getting-started/index.md

         /// <summary>
-        /// Very basic SVG file creation routine to make an SVG the displays two circles and a mesh.
+        /// Very basic SVG file creation routine to make an SVG that displays two circles and a mesh.
         /// Kept simple just for this sample; there are much better SVG toolkits available that could
         /// be used for general purpose routines.
         /// </summary>